13 Golden Rules for Working from Home

-Working from home can seem like a dream come true.
-You get great perks like no commute and no dress code.
-It’s important, however, to set boundaries between work and home life and to establish firm routines to keep you motivated.
+It’s important to set boundaries between work and home life and to establish firm routines to keep you motivated.

 The pros and cons of working from home

-Writers, designers, and other web professionals know that one of life’s little pleasures is the ability to work from home.
-This means no hectic commute, bad office coffee, or an uncomfortable desk chair from the strict hours of nine to five.
-Instead, a work-from-home schedule means working at a more relaxed pace and under your own conditions—which, for some, is pajamas.
-It also, however, means many added distractions—and lots of them.
+More people than ever are working from home right now due to a nationwide outbreak.
+While most of us are happy to make the responsible decision to keep ourselves and our loved ones healthy, working from home does come with some unique challenges for people who are not used to it.
 Despite being committed to the work, people often hit roadblocks throughout the day when confined within the four walls of their own home.
 Clare Evans, a time management and productivity coach, admits that its not just the surrounding environment that causes distractions.
 Other difficulties include finding the discipline to sit down and work, dealing with the idea of not being able to “get away from the office”, and a lack of human interaction.
 On top of this, it’s the chores (“that pile of laundry isn’t going to fold itself”), the kitchen (“I can use another cup of tea”), and the television (“Just one more episode…) that are major culprits of distraction.
 Ahead, Evans offers simple solutions for the very difficult task of how to work from home.
+First, you’ll want to make yourself aware of these reasons you can’t focus and what to do about it.

 Have a designated work space

 Whether you have a dedicated office or a small table for your work, make sure that this zone is for work only.
 It will make it much easier to leave work at the end of the day and not let it trickle into your home life.
 Pick a spot that’s away from most of the commotion in the house or consider making space in part of your garage or quiet corner of the basement just for your office.
-Sorry, but your sofa or bed don’t count.
-One of Evans’ best working from home tips is having a space specifically for work.
-She suggests using a spare room just for your home office or investing in a comfortable desk and work chair to get the job done.
-Either way, stay out of the bedroom and off the couch!
-Also try these time management tips to get the most out of your day.
+If you must work from the sofa or a cushy chair, invest in a rolling laptop stand that gives you a definitive work station.
+We like the one from LEVO—it’s sturdy and adjustable, so you can use it sitting down, lying down, or any position in between.

 Work regular hours